escuccim/courses/07_RegressionModels/02_05_multipleVariables/index.md

   * In modeling, our interest lies in parsimonious, interpretable representations of the data that enhance our understanding of the phenomena under study.
   * A model is a lense through which to look at your data.
 (I attribute this quote to Scott Zeger)
   * Under this philosophy, what's the right model?
 Whatever model connects the data to a true, parsimonious statement about what you're studying.
-* There are nearly uncontable ways that a model can be wrong, in this lecture, we'll focus on variable inclusion and exclusion.
+* There are nearly uncountable ways that a model can be wrong, in this lecture, we'll focus on variable inclusion and exclusion.
 * Like nearly all aspects of statistics, good modeling decisions are context dependent.
   * A good model for prediction versus one for studying mechanisms versus one for trying to establish causal effects may not be the same.